eldariont/svim-asm/README.rst

 Citation
 ---------

-SVIM-asm is a fork of our long-read caller SVIM.
-Feel free to read and cite our paper in Bioinformatics: https://doi.org/10.1093/bioinformatics/btz041
+Feel free to read and cite our preprint: `SVIM-asm: Structural variant detection from haploid and diploid genome assemblies <https://doi.org/10.1101/2020.10.27.356907>`_

 License
 -------